Yunuuuu/eheat/README.md

 <img src="man/figures/README-Heatmap_arg4-1.png" width="100%" />

-The row names and column names are controlled by the `ComplexHeatmap::Heatmap` function.
+`ggheat` only takes over the heatmap body and legends.The row names and column names are controlled by the `ComplexHeatmap::Heatmap` function.

 ``` r
 draw(ggheat(small_mat, function(p) {